 Sunset Happy Hour

-The perfect way to end a day of island hopping and one of the top things to do in Port Barton.
+The perfect way to end any day of island hopping in the Philippines is also one of the top things to do in Port Barton.
 The beach is home to a ‘strip’ of bars, perfect for sitting back, relaxing and watching the sunset over the water with a Happy Hour SML (expect to pay around P45).
 There’ll be bonfires on the beach not too long after.

 Our particular favourites were Native’bo Reggae Bar & Happy Bar, where some deals even include a free rum and coke with your first purchased drink.
 Insane value!

 Although not strictly located in Port Barton, Toby and Thelma’s Island Camping Adventure is worth the extra effort and the extra cash.
 Here you’ll find gorgeous glamping style accommodation located just 30 minutes by boat from Port Barton beach (they will pick you up): we stayed here over Christmas 2018 and it was one of our favourite experiences in the whole of the Philippines.